 Curated technologies.
 Design at heart.
 Rapid business transformation.

-Have a read on groundbreaking figments of the imagination of the brightest minds that have been brought to life.
+Have a read on groundbreaking figments of imagination of the brightest minds that have been brought to life.